 Exhibit III-3 Distribution of Revenue by Sector

-As with the employment impact, the majority of revenue generated by airport activity is concentrated in the airline/airport service category, followed by 35.6 percent with the air cargo transportation sector.
+As with the employment impact, the majority of revenue generated by airport activity is concentrated in the airline/airport service category, followed by 44 percent with the freight transportation sector.

 4. PERSONAL INCOME IMPACTS